 Graco is recalling harness buckles used on 1.9 million infant car seats manufactured between July 2010 and May 2013

 As an attorney, one of the most tragic aspects of my job is helping families after a serious car accident has seriously injured a child.
-That’s a big reason why both myself and the other attorneys here have made financial donations to have our own certified Michigan Auto Law car seat safety inspector here at our law firm available to do free inspections and installations for the public.

 We also spend a lot of time in the community raising awareness on child safety and the importance of using car seats – and doing so correctly.
 That’s why the scope and numbers behind the recent recall involving Graco harness buckles is so alarming, and why we wanted to help get the word out.

 Graco is one of the largest car seat manufacturers.
 It has announced that it is recalling harness buckles used on approximately 1.9 million infant car seats manufactured between July 2010 and May 2013.

 According to Graco, some consumers reported having difficulty or having been unable to open the buckle.
 As a solution, Graco is providing a free replacement buckle.